huangyongbobo/R4C/README.md

 ## Visualization
 ### predicted results
 The following is a depiction of select images alongside their corresponding top 7 predicted probability scores.
-On the left of each image is (are) its positive label(s); furthermore, false positives and false negatives are highlighted in blue and red, respectively.
+On the left of each image are its positive labels; furthermore, false positives and false negatives are highlighted in blue and red, respectively.

 ![](https://github.com/huangyongbobo/R4C/blob/main/image/predicted%20result.png)